-The Magino Gold Project is located in Finan Township, approximately 10km south-east of Dubreuilville, 40km north-east of Wawa, and 195km north of Sault Sainte Marie.
+The Magino Gold Project is located in Finan Township, Ontario, approximately 10km south-east of Dubreuilville, 40km north-east of Wawa, and 195km north of Sault Sainte Marie.

-Geology and mineralisation
+Geology and mineralisation of the Magino project

 The project is located in the geological Wawa sub-province of the Precambrian Canadian Shield, which hosts felsic to intermediate pyroclastic metavolcanic rocks and mafic metavolcanic rocks.
-Gold mineralisation at the project site occurs in veins within the Webb Lake Granodiorite stock.
+Gold mineralisation at the site occurs in veins within the Webb Lake Granodiorite stock.

 Magino gold project reserves